Hilbert-Schmidt distance and entanglement witnessing

 Finally, it often seems from the algorithm that the CSS commutes with $\rho_0$.
-If this conjecture is taken, then one may observe the convergence of the eigenvalues are found.
-Since the HS norm is invariant under any unitary, for any matrix $A$,
+If this conjecture is taken, then one may observe the convergence of the eigenvalues of $\rho_1$ to some limit.
+Since the Hilbert Schmidt norm is invariant under any unitary, for any matrix $A$,

 we can easily find $D^2(\rho_0)$ with the limit of the spectrum of $\rho_1$.

 Since we cannot have presumptions about CSS, one shall draw states, the product of which will constitute a trial state, with the Hilbert-Schmidt distance uniform measure \cite{Karol}.
 To get a $d$-dimensional state, one takes a list of $2d$ random real numbers drawn with the Normal distribution with a fixed deviation and the mean equal to 0.
 Consecutive pairs in the list are combined to form a list of $d$ complex numbers.
 Subsequently, we normalize the list.
 If the random real numbers are evenly distributed on interval $[0,1]$, we take two of them, $x_1$ and $x_2$, and we build a normally distributed complex variable $e^{2\pi i x_1}\sqrt{-2\ln x_2}$.